 First, make sure the desired Domain is using RSH Web Services DNS or Name Servers

-2) Enter a fully qualified domain name in the Domain text box.
+Enter a fully qualified domain name including extension in the Domain text box.

-3) Optionally, you can specify the directory where you want the files for the domain to exist (the domain’s document root).
+Optionally, you can specify the directory where you want the files for the "Subdomain" to exist (the domain’s document root).

-You can now go ahead and upload content for your new domain name into the corresponding document root either with the File Manager or FTP
+You can now go ahead and upload content for your new domain name into the corresponding document root either with the File Manager or a FTP program

 To automatically redirect the new domain’s visitors from the insecure version of the website to the secure version, set the Force HTTPS Redirect toggle to On.